Call Recording is available on all of our services.

 Recording Time

-The maximum recording time is limited by the file size handled by email systems.
-This cannot exceed 20MBytes (just over 2 hours).
-However, for 070 numbers, anti-fraud measures means we have to limit calls to 1 hour.
+The maximum recording time is limited by the file size handled by your email provider.

 File Size